BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/13_3_Empowering_Bitcoin_with_Scripts.md

 Running: <wasItSecretHash?> <wasItRevokeHash?> OP_ADD
 Stack: [ <wasItSecretOrRevokeHash?> ]
 ```
-Running through the script reveals that the initial checks, above the `IF`/`ELSE`/`ENDIF` determine if the hash was either the `secretCode` _or_ the `revokeCode`.
+Running through the script reveals that the initial checks, above the `IF`/`ELSE`/`ENDIF`, determine if the hash was _either_ the `secretCode` _or_ the `revokeCode`.
 If so, Alice can take the funds in the first block.
-If not, Bob can take the funds, but only after Alice has had her chance, and both the 24 hour timeout and the absolute timeout have passed.
+If not, Bob can take the funds, but only after Alice has had her chance and after both the 24 hour timeout and the absolute timeout have passed.

 #### Understand HTLCs